kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 Note that since you’re using spring timing parameters, _duration is ignored_.
 You also have to add the animations separately when using this initializer.

 Build and run, and you’ll see the frog move in a more spring-like fashion.

-Experiment with the multiplier used in line 3 above and see what effect this has on the animation.
+> **Challenge**: Experiment with the mass and stiffness used in section 1 and the multiplier used in section 3, and see what effect this has on the animation.

+> **Note:** If for some reason you don’t find specifying your own spring parameters exciting, there is also a convenience initializer `init(dampingRatio:, initialVelocity:)` for `UISpringTimingParameters` where 1.0 is a critically damped spring and values less than 1.0 will be under-damped.

+### Initial velocity

 There’s one additional value when you create the spring timing parameters — the initial velocity.
-This means you can tell the Spring System that the object has momentum at the start of the animation — in which case it can make the animation look more natural.
-In the running app, you can drag the frog around, and when you release it, it will move back to where it started.
-If you do this quite quickly, you’ll see that when you let go, the frog suddenly starts moving in the opposite direction.
-It doesn’t look quite right.
+This means you can tell the spring system that the object has momentum at the start of the animation — in which case it can make the animation look more natural.

+Build and run the app, and drag the frog around.
+Notice that when you release the frog, he moves back to where he started.
+Then try moving the frog quickly, and release your mouse while you're still moving the frog.
+You’ll see that when you let go, the frog suddenly starts moving in the opposite direction.
+It doesn’t look quite right: you'd expect the frog to continue moving in the direction you were dragging for a bit before he moves back to the initial point.

 The initial velocity is a `CGVector`, measured in units that correspond to the total animation distance — that is, if you are animating something by 100 points, and the object is already moving at 100 points per second, the vector would have a magnitude of 1.0.